Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

         - `PS512`: RSASSA-PSS using SHA-512 and MGF1 with SHA-512
         - `EdDSA`: EdDSA with Ed25519
     - group: JWT Access Token Authentication
-      description: where to search for the bearer token and whether to introspect them
+      description: Parameters for setting where to search for the bearer token and whether to introspect them.
     - name: bearer_token_param_type
       required: false
       default: [ "header", "query", "body" ]
       datatype: array of string elements
       description: |
-        Where to search the bearer token:
+        Where to search for the bearer token:
-        - `header`: search from the headers
+        - `header`: search the HTTP headers
-        - `query`: search from the query string
+        - `query`: search the URL's query string
-        - `body`: search from the body
+        - `body`: search the HTTP request body
-        - `cookie`: search from the cookies
+        - `cookie`: search the HTTP request cookies specified with `config.bearer_token_cookie_name`
     - name: bearer_token_cookie_name
       required: false
       default:
       datatype: string
-      description: The cookie name in which the bearer token is passed
+      description: The name of the cookie in which the bearer token is passed.
     - name: introspect_jwt_tokens
       required: false
       default: false
       datatype: boolean
-      description: Whether to introspect the JWT access tokens (can be used to check for revocations)?
+      description: Specifies whether to introspect the JWT access tokens (can be used to check for revocations).
     - group: Client Credentials Grant
-      description: where to search for the client credentials
+      description: Parameters for where to search for the client credentials.
     - name: client_credentials_param_type
       required: false
       default: [ "header", "query", "body" ]
       datatype: array of string elements
       description: |
-        Where to search the client credentials:
+        Where to search for the client credentials:
-        - `header`: search from the headers
+        - `header`: search the HTTP headers
-        - `query`: search from the query string
+        - `query`: search the URL's query string
-        - `body`: search from the body
+        - `body`: search from the HTTP request body
     - group: Password Grant
-      description: where to search for the username and password
+      description: Parameters for where to search for the username and password.
     - name: password_param_type
       required: false
       default: [ "header", "query", "body" ]
       datatype: array of string elements
       description: |
-        Where to search the username and password
+        Where to search for the username and password:
-        - `header`: search from the headers
+        - `header`: search the HTTP headers
-        - `query`: search from the query string
+        - `query`: search the URL's query string
-        - `body`: search from the body
+        - `body`: search the HTTP request body
     - group: Refresh Token Grant
-      description: where to search for the refresh token (rarely used as the refresh tokens are in many cases bound to the client)
+      description: Parameters for where to search for the refresh token (rarely used as the refresh tokens are in many cases bound to the client).
     - name: refresh_token_param_type
       required: false
       default: [ "header", "query", "body" ]
       datatype: array of string elements
       description: |
-        Where to search the refresh token
+        Where to search for the refresh token:
-        - `header`: search from the headers
+        - `header`: search the HTTP headers
-        - `query`: search from the query string
+        - `query`: search the URL's query string
-        - `body`: search from the body
+        - `body`: search the HTTP request body
     - name: refresh_token_param_name
       required: false
       default:
       datatype: string
-      description: The name of the parameter used to pass the refresh token
+      description: The name of the parameter used to pass the refresh token.
     - group: ID Token
-      description: where to search for the id token (rarely send as part of the request)
+      description: Parameters for where to search for the id token (rarely sent as part of the request).
     - name: id_token_param_type
       required: false
       default: [ "header", "query", "body" ]
       datatype: array of string elements
       description: |
-        Where to search the id token
+        Where to search for the id token:
-        - `header`: search from the headers
+        - `header`: search the HTTP headers
-        - `query`: search from the query string
+        - `query`: search the URL's query string
-        - `body`: search from the body
+        - `body`: search the HTTP request body
     - name: id_token_param_name
       required: false
       default:
       datatype: string
-      description: The name of the parameter used to pass the id token
+      description: The name of the parameter used to pass the id token.
     - group: Consumer Mapping
-      description: how to map external identity provider managed identities to Kong managed ones?
+      description: Parameters for mapping external identity provider managed identities to Kong managed ones.
     - name: consumer_claim
       required: false
       default:
       datatype: array of string elements
-      description: The claim which is used for the consumer mapping
+      description: The claim used for consumer mapping.
     - name: consumer_by
       required: false
       default: [ "username", "custom_id" ]
       datatype: array of string elements
       description: |
         Consumer fields used for mapping:
-        - `id`: try to find Consumer by `id`
+        - `id`: try to find the matching Consumer by `id`
         - `username`: try to find the matching Consumer by `username`
         - `custom_id`: try to find the matching Consumer by `custom_id`
     - name: consumer_optional
       required: false
       default: false
       datatype: boolean
-      description: Do not terminate the request, if consumer mapping fails?
+      description: Do not terminate the request if consumer mapping fails.
     - group: Credential Mapping
-      description: how to map external identity provider managed identities to a Kong credential (virtual in this case)
+      description: Parameters for mapping external identity provider managed identities to a Kong credential (virtual in this case).
     - name: credential_claim
       required: false
       default: [ "sub" ]
       datatype: array of string elements
-      description: The claim from which to derive a virtual credential (e.g. for rate-limiting plugin), in case the Consumer mapping is not used.
+      description: The claim used to derive a virtual credential (for instance, for the rate-limiting plugin), in case the Consumer mapping is not used.
     - group: Issuer Verification
     - name: issuers_allowed
       required: false
       default: (discovered issuer)
       datatype: array of string elements
-      description: The issuers allowed to be present in the tokens (`iss` claim)
+      description: The issuers allowed to be present in the tokens (`iss` claim).
     - group: Authorization
     - name: authenticated_groups_claim
       required: false